 - Exhibitions and Special Events – The R.A.
-Bryan Foundation, Inc. Gallery and Street Window Gallery host over 12 exhibitions every year.
+Bryan Foundation, Inc. Gallery and Street Window Gallery host one or more exhibitions every semester.
 Each fall, the Annual Crafts Sale and Fair provides an exceptional buying opportunity for nearly 1,000 students and visitors.

-- Affiliated Guilds – Seven regional arts guilds routinely meet at The Crafts Center.
+- Affiliated Guilds – Several regional arts guilds routinely meet at The Crafts Center.
 Guild programming and support encourage student involvement in craft beyond the scope of our program’s offerings